hcsaba1982/ms-advanced/advanced training/10-observability-dos/README.md

 attacker-pcap   app == "attacker-app"
 ```

-This capture will gather traffic from all pods in our cluster labeled as `attacker=app`, which in this case will be a single pod, however, should multiple endpoints match the capture, no matter where they are running in our cluster, their traffic will be captured if they match.
+This capture will gather traffic from all pods in our cluster labeled as `attacker=app`, which in this case will be a single pod.
+However, should multiple endpoints match the capture, no matter where they are running in our cluster, their traffic will be captured if they match.
 Wait for around 1 minute, and then stop the capture deleting it.

 ```
-kubectl delete -f 9.1-capture.yaml
+kubectl delete -f -<<EOF
+apiVersion: projectcalico.org/v3
+kind: PacketCapture
+metadata:
+  name: attacker-pcap
+  namespace: default
+spec:
+  selector: app == "attacker-app"
+EOF
 ```

 ### 10.4.3.
 Get the capture files, and analyze them

-The files will be stored in calico-node, and exported by fluentd.
-We can retrieve teh files with the command:
+The files will be stored in calico-node and exported by fluentd.
+We can retrieve the files with the following command.

 ```
 calicoctl captured-packets copy attacker-pcap -d "/tmp"
 ```

-Check the capture file with tcpdump to see what the attacker pod was performing:
+Check the capture file with tcpdump to see what the attacker pod was performing.

 ```
 sudo tcpdump -nr /tmp/attacker*.pcap | tail -40